reruo321/OS-Self-Study/_Appendix/File System/Link/README.md

 **Junction** is processed at the server.

 ## 3. Symbolic Link
-**Symbolic link (soft link)** is a symbolic Linux/Unix link (file-system object in Windows) to point to a file or directory.
+**Symbolic link (soft link)** is a link to point to a file or directory.

-While it is supported in Linux, it has been also supported in Windows natively under NTFS, since Vista version.
+In Linux/Unix, it is a pointer.
+In Windows, it is a file-system object, being supported natively under NTFS since Vista version.

-### Symbolic Link vs Shortcut
+### vs Shortcut
 It seems to be the same as shortcut, but actually there are some differences:

 * It is a file-system level.
 * Especially POSIX-compliant ones are not files but entries into the inode table.
 * It can refer to destination via either an absolute or a relative path.

-### Symbolic Link vs Junction
+### vs Junction

-It is also different from junction in these ways.
+It is also different from junction in several ways.

 * While junction is processed at the server, symbolic link is done at the client.

+## 4. Hard Link